 This is hugely concerning because the bottom line is, we're all competing for the same minds.
-If engineering and IT departments are putting out the welcome mat and we're not, that's going to mean less diverse economists moving into the job market.
+If engineering and IT departments are putting out the welcome mat and economics departments are not, that's going to mean less diverse economists moving into the job market.